Dhanushu7/-Simple-Sales-Dashboard-Design/README.md

 ## How to Use

 1. Open Power BI Desktop.
-2. Load the `.pbix` file (if available) or connect to the CSV file.
+2. Load the `.pbix` file or connect to the CSV file.
 3. Explore filters on Region, Category, and Month-Year to interact with the dashboard.

 ---